We advocate and educate as Voices of those with Lived Experience in Intercountry Adoption

 Natascha & Martha for giving your time to interview, edit, and collate our stories with such sensitivity and understanding;

 Adoptees who contributed to the book – without your courageous honesty we would not be here today;

 I would also like to thank the following:

-to the adoptive parents groups & adoptive parents eg Ricky Brisson, the Robertsons, the Whittingtons & many others who have written to me – my thanks for your encouragement & support and I look forward to working together more in the future
+The adoptive parents groups & adoptive parents eg Ricky Brisson, the Robertsons, the Whittingtons & many others who have written to me – my thanks for your encouragement & support and I look forward to working together more in the future;

-and finally to all my friends and family (esp Michael & Ingrid) for attending today and who have been a valuable support to me in my own journey.
+And finally to my friends and family (especially Michael & Ingrid) for attending today and who have been a valuable support to me in my own journey.